MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 - ![A screenshot of the app icon.](media/end-user-basic-concepts/power-bi-app-icon.png) An *app* is a way for *designers* to bundle and share related dashboards, reports, and semantic models together. *Business users* receive some apps automatically but can go search for other apps created by colleagues or by the community.
 For example, out-of-the-box apps are available for external services you may already use, like Google Analytics and Microsoft Dynamics CRM.

-To be clear, if you're a new user and logged in to the Power BI service for the first time, you probably don't see any shared dashboards, apps, or reports yet.
+To be clear, if you're logged in to the Power BI service for the first time, you probably don't see any shared dashboards, apps, or reports yet.

 _______________________________________________________

 ## Workspaces

 Workspaces are places to collaborate with colleagues on specific content.
 Workspaces are created by Power BI designers to hold collections of dashboards and reports.
 The designer can then share the workspace with colleagues.
 Designers can also bundle a collection of dashboards and reports into an app and distribute it to the entire community, to their organization, or to specific people or groups.
-Certain types of apps, called template apps, create a workspace when the app is installed.
+Certain types of apps called template apps, create a workspace when the app is installed.
 [Learn more about apps.](end-user-apps.md)

 Everyone using the Power BI service also has a **My workspace**. **My workspace** is your personal sandbox where you can create content for yourself.